HuanLeNguyen98/Movie-Recommendation-System/README.md

 - similarity-based collaborative filtering
 - model-based (matrix factorization) collaborative filtering

 I also understood advantages/disadvantages of these recommendation systems and when to use which kind of recommendation systems.
-Once we build these recommendation systems, we can use **A/B Testing** to measure the effectiveness of these systems.